 - 2. Appearance: used to set the Font to be used as the default in the notes boxes - 3.
-New Diagram Content includes 2 buttons to control what is included on the Enterprise or the Physical Layer 0 or Layer 1 drawings: - a.
-Physical Layer 1/0 Settings: See the next section for details on the [Physical] Layer Diagram Settings Window. - b.
-Enterprise Layer 0 Settings: see below for details on the Enterprise Layer 0 Diagram Settings Window. - 4.
-The bottom option on this screen is called Current File Settings and has a checkbox to Include (or exclude) Time and Spatial Context flow characteristics on the diagrams, either layer 0, 1, or 2.
+Physical Object Visibility: this has an option to "Show class level physical objects".
+For many users they will not need to know or see the automatic mappings that SET-IT makes to the Center, Field, Personal, and Vehicle physical objects.
+These physical objects are called class-level or level 1 objects that contain common functions and interfaces for any element created in that class.
+As a user maps an element to one of the level 2 or specialty level physical objects in those classes, SET-IT will automatically map the class level object to that element.
+This option gives the user the ability to see or hide those class-level object mappings. - 4.
+New Diagram Content: includes 2 buttons to control what is included on the Enterprise or the Physical Layer 0 or Layer 1 drawings: - a.
+Physical Layer 1/0 Settings: See the next section for details on the Physical Layer Diagram Settings Window. - b.
+Enterprise Layer 0 Settings: see below for details on the Enterprise Layer 0 Diagram Settings Window. - Current File Settings: The bottom option on this screen has a checkbox to Include (or exclude) Time and Spatial Context flow characteristics on the diagrams, either layer 0, 1, or 2.
 See the Flow Characteristics discussion in the Identify Shape Properties for a Flow section.
 They will take affect on your diagrams as soon as you close the Options window.

-[Physical] Layer Diagram Settings Window
+Physical Layer Diagram Settings Window